microsoft/z3guide/website/docs/01 - logic/02 - basiccommands.md

 (pop)
 (assert p) ; error, since declaration of p was removed from the stack
 ```
-The push and pop commands can optionally receive a numeral argument as specifed by the SMT 2 language.
+The push and pop commands can optionally receive a numeral argument as specified by the SMT 2 language.

 ## Configuration
 The command set-option is used to configure Z3.
 Z3 has several options to control its behavior.
 Some of these options (e.g., produce-proofs) can only be set before any declaration or assertion.
 We use the reset command to erase all assertions and declarations.
 After the reset command, all configuration options can be set.